Nokia tune: Legacy

-Covers
+Use in popular music

 Canadian pianist Marc-André Hamelin wrote a short composition entitled Valse Irritation d'après Nokia based on the tune.

 The Indonesian rock band The Changcuters included the segment of the Nokia tune on their song "Parampampam".
 The song was included on their 2011 album Tugas Akhir and was also featured on the Nokia X2-01 for the Indonesian market.

+The American rock band Green Day included the Nokia tune in the demo of their song "Homecoming (Nobody Likes You)".
+The song was included on the 20th anniversary edition of the American Idiot album.

+Canadian rapper Drake sampled the ringtone on his 2025 track "Nokia", on $ome $exy $ongs 4 U; his collaborative album with fellow Canadian singer PartyNextDoor.